 Adopting a Newfoundland pup, particularly if it is your first dog, represents a major event in your life.
 To ensure that it begins on the best possible note, some advance preparation is needed for your new family member.
-The key areas are outlined below.
-Please feel free to contact us at any time; we are available to help you locate the resources that you need.
+Please feel free to contact us; we are available to help you locate the resources that you need.

 When your pup moves to your house, virtually everything will be different.
 One of the few things that can and should be the same is his food.
 Ensuring that you have the proper food on hand for his arrival will help him cope with the transition.

-While Hannibal Newfs are expected to live in your home with the rest of the family, there are many benefits to having outdoor accommodation as well.
-For pups under eight months, such accommodation may be necessary.
+While Hannibal Newfs are expected to live in your home with family, there are many benefits to having outdoor accommodation as well.
+For pups under eight months, such accommodation is highly recommended.
 However, Newfs of all ages can benefit from such alternate housing. (seedocument)

 If deemed necessary, a pen and/or fencing plus the shelter should be in place before your pup arrives.
 Without this, housetraining could be become a challenge.

 The ideal surface is crushed stone with a minimum depth of three inches.
 The usual stone is “clear” or “clean” 3/4 inch crushed limestone.
-You will need a minimum of one yard to cover a 10 by 10 pen; however since stone is inexpensive and trucking is very costly, you might consider ordering a whole truck load.
-Store the extra stone in a convenient place as you will need it to fill in holes and to add as the original packs down.
+You will need a minimum of one yard to cover a 10-foot by 10-foot pen; however you might consider ordering extra stone as you will need it to fill in holes and to add as the original packs down.
 It is a good idea to put railway ties or some other border material around your pen area to prevent the spread of the stone onto your lawn.